-Usually they will charge somewhere from $5 to $20, depending on how greedy they are, how large your fresh water tank is, or what part of the country you are in.
+Usually they charge somewhere from $5 to $20, depending on how greedy they are, how large your white water tank is, and what part of the country you are in.

-Use the old-school 'telephone' part of your smartphone to call around.
+Use the old-school 'telephone' part of your smartphone to call around to these places first.

 How Does Your Water System Pump Get Power?

-It's a 12-volt device, so it uses your RV's batteries, which provide your motorhome or trailer with 12-volt (DC) power.
+It's a 12-volt device, so it uses your RV batteries, which provide your motorhome or trailer with 12-volt (DC) power.

-Even if you are connected to shore power (an outside electrical source) your pump will still only use 12-volt power.
+Even if you are connected to shore power (an outside electrical source) your pump still uses 12-volt power.

 You can learn more about the mysteries of camper power systems by reading our guide on how RV electrical systems work.

-Should you use a water filter when filling your fresh water tank?
+Should you use a water filter when filling your clear water tank?

 You might think 'I don't drink the water from my faucets, so I don't need a filter'.